Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Getting_Started.md

     }
 };

+// Instantiate the SDK
+let rainbowSDK = new RainbowSDK(options);

+// Start the SDK
+rainbowSDK.start();

 ```

+If you don't have valids application `id` and `secret`, you can simply let this two properties blanks such as in the following

 For our HelloWorld application, you have just to replace the credentials by your owns.
 Others parameters can stay unchanged.